notthetup/goertzel-node/README.md

 	gn.passthrough = false; // Ensures that audio from the oscillator doesn't get played out.
 	```

-- `channel`: __Number__ - The value of the frequency that is to be detected by the GoertzelNode.
+- `channel`: __Number__ - The channel of the input audio stream to be used for analysis.
 The default value is 1.

 	eg:
 	```